Conservationist Spring 2022

 You Can’t Judge a Lepidoptera by Its Cover

 You may at one point have heard that you can tell butterflies from moths by their colors, butterflies being more vivid than their drab nighttime cousins.
-But some moths, like the cecropia silk moth at the top, are just as colorful as any butterfly.
+But some moths, like the cecropia silk moth, are just as colorful as any butterfly.
 So how can you tell who’s who?
 One way is to look at the antennae.
-In most cases butterflies (including the eastern tiger swallowtail at the bottom) have antennae with clubbed tips; moths’ antennae are feathery.
+In most cases butterflies, including the eastern tiger swallowtail, have antennae with clubbed tips; moths’ antennae are feathery.